 It’s the greatest thing to be a parent.
 The love that we have for our child is overwhelming and impossible to put into words.
-We are proud of ‘nearly’ everything they do, and watch in amazement as they grow and develop. (obviously this sentence excludes boys in their threes).
+We are proud of ‘nearly’ everything they do, and watch in amazement as they grow and develop (excluding the terrible twos).

 It’s natural for us to want to share our children’s accomplishments and brag how advanced they are in crawling, talking, walking, counting, that they know there letters, and might be able to memorize the spelling of a few words and names of objects.
 Around three your child might even demonstrate some giftedness in a particular area, but ultimately most children progress at the same time and in the same way give or take a couple of months.
 It’s their personalities that evolve differently!